R3Conclave/conclave-samples/conclave-corda-trade/README.md

 ## Pre-Requisites
 For Corda development environment setup, please refer to: [Setup Guide](https://docs.corda.net/getting-set-up.html).

-## Conclave SDK Location
-In order to compile this sample successfully, kindly download the conclave SDK and update the location in gradle.properties.

-conclaveRepo=<path_to_conclave_sdk>

-Conclave SDK can ve downloaded from here: https://conclave.net/get-conclave/

 ### Running the nodes:
 Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)
 ```